HuakunShen/LeetCodeScraper/README.md

 optional arguments:
-  -h, --help          show this help message and exit -m, --multiprocess  Use Multiprocessing (utilize as much cores as possible) -y, --yield_        Use Yield when Sending requests -t, --table         Generate Table
+  -h, --help          show this help message and exit -m, --multiprocess  Use Multiprocessing (utilize as many cores as possible) -y, --yield_        Use Yield when Sending requests -t, --table         Generate Table
   -r, --readme        Generate README